Montblanc Meisterstuck 149 Celluloid Silver Rings Fountain Pen

 If you’ve come this far, then you’re likely already familiar with these pens, but if not then let me explain a little for you… the Montblanc 149 is a writing legend and central to its mythical status are the 1950’s offerings, which are distinctive for two main reasons.
 The first is that they made from celluloid, rather than the now commonly used resin – the second is that the two rings that surround the main cap band are sterling silver.
-After 1960 these were then changed to the gold plated version, which has been ever present since.
+After 1960 these were then changed to the gold plated version, which have been ever present since.

 It’s difficult to write a description for a pen that conjures up so much history and warrants its place in the highest echelons of all Montblanc writing instruments.
 The 149 has always been seen as a symbol of power and stature, but these original 1950’s versions take this a stage (in fact many stages!) further and create a writing experience that simply has to be experienced.

-Here at izods, we love what we do and handling hundreds of pens each year never fails to put a smile on our faces… but sometimes you have a moment where genuine excitement takes over you, and when we source these celluloid 149’s that’s exactly what happens.
+Here at izods, we love what we do and handling thousands of pens each year never fails to put a smile on our faces… but sometimes you have a moment where genuine excitement takes over you, and when we source these celluloid 149’s that’s exactly what happens.

 Let me explain the important details about this pen…

 Filling System: One of the stand-out features of the celluloid 149’s is the ingenious telescopic filling system.
 This is a two stage process, where by the piston knob is turned during the initial stage, it then is turned again to engage the telescoping system, which then fills or empties the ink reservoir.
-We’ve fully engaged the filling system and it fills exactly as it should, with it also being very smooth.

 Ink Window: The celluloid pens are famous for their ink window and with use the original green colour then turns to various shades of amber and red.
 This one only shows relatively light use and it’s the short ink window version.